Brownian Loops and Conformal Fields: Introduction

 \subsection{Near-critical scaling limits}

 A meaningful continuum scaling limit that differs from the critical one can usually be obtained by considering a system ``\emph{near}'' the critical point, the so-called \emph{off-critical} regime.
 This is done by adjusting some parameter of the model and sending it to the critical value at a specific rate while taking the scaling limit, in such a way that the correlation length, in macroscopic units, stays bounded away from 0 and $\infty$.
 Depending on the context, this situation is described as {\em near-critical}, {\em off-critical} or {\em massive} scaling limit.
 The term \emph{massive} refers to the persistence of a macroscopic correlation length, which should give rise to what is known in the physics literature as a \emph{massive} field theory.
-In Euclidean field theory, we use the term \emph{massless} to describe a scale-invariant system, while the term \emph{massive} refers to a system with exponential decay of correlations.
+In Euclidean field theory, the term \emph{massless} is used to describe a scale-invariant system, while the term \emph{massive} refers to a system with exponential decay of correlations.

 Near-critical scaling limits are in general not expected to be conformally invariant, since the persistence of a macroscopic correlation length implies the absence of scale invariance, and are instead expected to have exponentially decaying correlations, while ``resembling'' their critical counterparts at distances smaller than the correlation length.
+(For a rigorous example of this behavior, see \cite{cjm}.)
 The lack of conformal invariance implies that the geometry of near-critical scaling limits cannot be described by an SLE or CLE.
 Indeed, much less has been proved about the geometry of off-critical models than about that of critical ones.